vjremo/Feedreader-Testing/README.md

 3. Check if the menu element is collapsed by default and can be opened/closed upon click
 4. When feed is completely loaded, verify that it has atleast one feed
 5. When a new feed is fetched upon loading, check if the contents loaded differ from previous feed

+## Instructions
+Download the application from this [link](https://github.com/vjremo/Feedreader-Testing/releases), extract it to local folder.
+Open the index.html in browser to launch application.
+Tests and Results are at bottom of page.

+## Demo
+For a quick look, click on this [Link](https://vjremo.github.io/Feedreader-Testing/) to launch application

 ## References
 * JavaScript Testing [course](https://www.udacity.com/course/ud549)